snawiti/alx-airbnb-database/database-adv-script/README.md

 # Airbnb Database – Advanced SQL Joins

 This project is part of the **ALX Airbnb Database Module**.
-The objective of this task is to practice **complex SQL queries using different types of JOINs** to retrieve and analyze data from an Airbnb-like database.
+The objective of this task is to practice **complex SQL queries using different types of JOINs** to retrieve and analyze the data from an Airbnb-like database.

 ---